 Many species groups have some degree of well-being programs in place, ranging from educational to auditable:

 The National Pork Board has evolved several programs into the current Pork Quality Assurance Plus (PQA+) program, which is designed to cover best management practices and welfare.
 In addition, they have a Transportation Quality Assurance (TQA) program in which transportation welfare is addressed through training and certification of transportation is offered.
-Recently, they facilitated the development of the “Common Swine Industry Audit” involving producers, pacers, customers and other stakeholders.
+Recently, they facilitated the development of the “Common Swine Industry Audit” involving producers, packers, customers and other stakeholders.

 For many years, the North American Meat Institute (NAMI) Foundation has developed and revised a meat plant slaughter audit covering cattle, swine and sheep from delivery to the plant until death.
 This is widely utilized by their industry and customers.